Skip to main content

 The situation became so dangerous in one area that weather officials issued a rare and urgent tornado emergency for the town of Knox, Indiana.
 This type of warning is reserved for situations where a large, destructive tornado is confirmed and poses an immediate threat to life and property.

-Officials urged residents to seek shelter immediately, emphasizing that the storm represented a life-threatening situation.
+Officials urged residents to seek shelter immediately, emphasising that the storm represented a life-threatening situation.

 Fatalities and Injuries Reported